top of page

 I Don't know where my spouse is:

-If you do not know the location of your spouse or have otherwise lost contact with him or her, we can still help you for a flat fee of $750.00 for attorneys fees plus costs.
+If you do not know the location of your spouse or have otherwise lost contact with him or her, we can still help you.

 Does it matter if we were married in another State or Another Country?